Back up a transaction log

 (optional) Select Copy Only Backup to create a copy-only backup.
-A copy-only backup is a SQL Server backup that is independent of the sequence of conventional SQL Server backups, see Copy-Only Backups (SQL Server).
+A copy-only backup is a SQL Server backup that is independent of the sequence of conventional SQL Server backups, see Copy-only backups.

-When the Differential option is selected, you cannot create a copy-only backup.
+When the Differential option is selected, you can't create a copy-only backup.